tytydraco/yessleep/out/The_Valley_pt_1.md

 “Holy shit, guys, I think Xavier is over there!”
 Shouted Jimmy.

 “Xavier!
 Xavier it’s Ky–” Kyler stopped mid sentence.
 We pulled up to the bank behind him and– “Jesus fucking Christ…” I saw what he saw.
-There was a puddle of blood around the Kayak. *Come the fuck on,* I thought to myself.
+There was a puddle of blood around the Kayak. *There's no way,* I thought to myself.
 Kyler was the first one out of his boat.
 “XAVIER?
 DUDE?!”
 He shouted as he ran to the orange kayak resting in still fresh blood.
 He got to the other side of the boat by the time we all got out of our crafts.

 Kyler’s face turned white and he screamed louder than I thought was possible.
 He vomited right there on the spot.